 - Without wanting to state the obvious it should also be flat, square and level throughout

 The picture below shows a cross section of how a good concrete garage base should be constructed (click on image to expand).

 Other things to consider.

-It’s amazing how seemingly little things have the potential to cause all manor of problems for the humble concrete garage.
+It’s amazing how seemingly little things have the potential to cause all manor of problems for the humble concrete garage, understanding the basics of how to build a concrete garage is crucial.
 For example, if the base is too big and far exceeds the size of the building there is the potential for water to collect on the base.
 If enough water collects on the base it may try and squeeze itself into the building!
 This is why we recommend garage bases are 3″ bigger that the building on all sides.
 Chamferring the edge of the base also helps any water drain away from the building, not towards it!